cp-algorithms/cp-algorithms/src/algebra/bit-manipulation.md

 ### Check if a bit is set

-The value of the $x$-th bit can be by shifting the number $x$ positions to the right, the $x$-th bit is the units place, therefore we can extract it by performing a bitwise & with 1
+The value of the $x$-th bit can be checked by shifting the number $x$-positions to the right until the $x$-th bit is at the unit place, then we can extract it by performing a bitwise & with 1.

 ``` cpp
 bool is_set(unsigned int number, int x) {